Updated on January 29, 2019

 Due to selected orientation, there are not many surfaces that we will have to support for this linear gear.

 The only obvious reason why we need supports in this case is that we will have to place entire part on them.
 Because area at the bottom is very small, we will have to increase density of supports dramatically and set quite thick tip diameter (~0.5 mm).

 These supports and their tips will have to withstand layer separation forces from FEP for almost 2500 layers.
 That is the reason for such density and thick tips.

-In order to receive optimal results hollowing is especially important aspect of SLA/DLP 3D printing.
-This linear gear has a thickness of around 12.5 mm, so hollowing is a mandatory step for success.
+In order to receive optimal results hollowing is especially important aspect.
+This linear gear has a thickness of around 12.5 mm, so hollowing is a mandatory step for success with SLA 3D printing.

 Autodesk Meshmixer was used to hollow the part.
 We set thickness of wall to 2 mm and carefully placed some drainage holes in order not to disturb vertical movement during actual usage.
 Radius of holes was around 1.5 mm.
 We usually like to use wider holes as we use syringes with IPA to clean internal sections of the part.